BadgerBlitz - Inside the rankings: Wisconsin Badgers' 2021 recruiting class

 Inside the rankings: Wisconsin Badgers' 2021 recruiting class

-With some new ratings bumps in Wisconsin's 2021 class, it is time to go back inside the rankings and break down how each recruit factors into the team total on Rivals.com.
+With 15 known commits in Wisconsin's 2021 class, it is time to go back inside the rankings and break down how each recruit factors into the team total on Rivals.com.

 To explain it basically, players are assigned a set number of points based on their Rivals Rating (RR).
 A 6.1-ranked prospect receives 150 points, a 6.0-ranked prospect receives 135, a 5.9 ranked prospects receives 120, and so on down the line in increments of 15.